Skip to content

 Jackson Hall (2012)

 Students who live in the Jackson residence hall enjoy a suite-style floor plan, which means each room is a double-occupancy room with a shared bathroom, and those two rooms share a common room living space.
-And each room comes furnished with a twin extra-long bed, a desk and chair, and a dresser.
-Residents also have their own closet space, WiFi and cable TV hookups.
+And each room comes furnished with a twin extra-long bed, a desk and chair, and a dresser for each resident.
+Residents also have their own closet space and WiFi.

 At the end of each hallway, there are kitchens that include a stove, microwave, water and ice machine, and a card-operated laundry facility.
 In addition, Jackson has three common room lounge areas with smart TVs.